shivam-pandya-8118/Study-Sync-Pro/README.md

 ## 📖 About

-Study Sync is a comprehensive, single-page web application designed to help students manage their academic work items efficiently.
+Study Sync Pro is a comprehensive, single-page web application designed to help students manage their academic work items efficiently.
 With a clean, modern interface and powerful features like analytics, Excel export, and motivational quotes, it's the perfect tool for staying organized throughout your academic journey.

 ## ✨ Highlights